pusher/docs/docs/beams/guides/publish-to-specific-user/web.md

   key: Web
 ---

----

-title: iOS - Beams - Pusher Docs
-layout: beams.njk
-eleventyNavigation:
-parent: Publish to specific user
-key: iOS

----

-# Publish to a specific User: iOS
+# Publish to a specific User: Web

 Beams allows you to send notifications to individual users of your application via their user ID (whatever ID you use in your system).
 You can do this by associating users with their devices using the [Authenticated Users](/docs/beams/concepts/authenticated-users) feature.